GFlisch/Arc4u.Cyphertool/src/README.md

 ## 1. Certificate store (windows) or keychain (linux).

 The command will use the following default values.
-- -c: friendly name of the certificate.
+- -c or --certificate: friendly name of the certificate.
 - -n or --name: the default value is "My"
 - -s or --store: the defaut value is "Current User".
 - -t or --text: the text to encrypt or decrypt.